-This will prompt you with a windows as shown below to specify the administrator account that the your server will use in connected to the server.
-I entered domain user account and password as shown below.
+This will prompt you with windows as shown below to specify the administrator account that your server will use in connected to the server.
+I entered the domain user account and password as shown below.

 This will validate your credentials and prompt a notification, as shown below that the Scheduled task is currently being created.

 - Click on the job - Under the more button as shown below, - Click on start.